farisachugthai/dotfiles/unix/.ipython/profile_default/startup/README.rst

 %rehash
 ~~~~~~~
-The IPython magic ``%rehash`` allows you to reload all of your startup files
+The IPython magic ``%rehash`` allows you to reload all of your startup
-and also adds system commands to the namespace!
+files and also adds system commands to the namespace!

-Insofar, I haven't noticed any significant slowdown in startup time as a result
+Insofar, I haven't noticed any significant slowdown in startup time as a
-of this, and it hugely eases utilizing IPython as a system shell.
+result of this, and it hugely eases utilizing IPython as a system shell.

 other
 ~~~~~~
 Sep 27, 2018:

-Wrote a macro with :ref:`%macro lazydl _i`, used ``%store lazydl`` to save it, then ran
+Wrote a macro with :ref:`%macro lazydl _i`, used ``%store lazydl`` to save it,l then ran

 .. ipython::

    %store lazydl >> 30_macros_lazydl.py

 So that it persists for every :mod:`IPython` session.
 The char ``%`` is optional as this configuration has ``automagic`` enabled.

 It uses the :func:`input()`  to circumvent the fact that macros don't take command line arguments.